 He has been on the program committees of each of the major U.S. cardiothoracic and oncology societies and has led the general thoracic postgraduate programs at the thoracic surgical scientific meetings.

-Dr. Wood enjoys traveling with his family.
+Outside of work, Dr. Wood enjoys traveling with his family.
 He is an avid photographer, downhill and water skier, and likes to run and lift weights to keep fit.
 He has aspirations to become skilled in kite boarding, but has not quite mastered it yet.